 Signage will be placed around the neighborhood as reminders.

-Changes regarding BOA~An email was sent by Jason on the 30th of March requesting a timeline for expecting finished changes.
+Changes regarding BOAAn email was sent by Jason on the 30th of March requesting a timeline for expecting finished changes.
 The response was @two weeks.
 Jason will make a call.
 We would like results before annual meeting of POA.

 Website Report